kkapelon/kkapelon.github.io/_posts/2016-12-21-docker-for-java-big-picture.md

 In that case it is best to replicate the whole system at the OS level locally.
 And yes, a VM could also achieve the same result, but as explained in the previous section Docker containers are much more flexible and efficient.

 I have also seen companies where there is no such thing as one production system.
-Each customer has a similar (but different) version of the production code, so isolating everything with separate Docker containers is much easier.
+Each customer has a similar (but slightly different) version of the production code, so isolating everything with separate Docker containers is much easier.

 With the help of [Docker filesystem layers](https://docs.docker.com/engine/understanding-docker/#/how-does-a-docker-image-work) and Docker compose it is very easy to "enhance" the production system with extra debugging utilities and tools.